ga-wdi-boston/full-stack-project-practice/practice.md

 Write a basic timetable for yourself, you don't have to stick to it but it helps to go in with a plan.

 As it stands, I have begun to work on planning and building out my project.
-I am using the checklist written into the
+I am using the checklist written into the project requirements.
+Beyond getting a primitive front end built out this weekend, I have no set in stone time table.
+I will simply move forward towards the goal one strategic objective at a time without creating overly limiting timetables in advance.